Letter from Ethiopia

 Most visitors, our informers told us, were either backpackers or participants in organized tours, who put up at the same government hotels where we stayed.
 However, more comfortable private hotels are being built in the major tourist stops.
 For independent travelers who follow Chris Shinns and our itinerary, accommodations and transportation are not a problem.

-Donkeys carrying wood through the streets.
+Donkeys carrying wood through the streets are a common sight.

 The best way to travel off the beaten trackto the outstanding natural sites in every part of Ethiopia, filled with numerous species of birds and animals that are native only to Ethiopiais by trekking and camping.
 We spoke with Mark Chapman, an English resident of Addis who is heading up Ethiopias first community-based tourism project.
 The residents of Meket, a stunningly beautiful but also terribly poor area in the northern province of Wollo, not far from the ancient capital of Lalibela, have built small local-style houses to accommodate visitors.
 The cost per day for food, local driver, accommodations, guides, and pack animals is about US$50.
 The income generated will be distributed directly to the people of the community.